logzio/public-api/shared-tokens/README.md

 It also enable creating, deleting and reading query filters to filter on the queries done using the tokens

 ## License
-Using the API requires a special license from Logz.io, and an API token which can be generated here: https://app.logz.io/#/dashboard/settings/shared-tokens
+Using the Logz.io API requires a special license from Logz.io, and an API token which can be generated here: https://app.logz.io/#/dashboard/settings/shared-tokens
+In addition, using the Shared Tokens API requires special license from logz.io.

 ## Limitations
-Using the Shared Tokens API requires special permission from logz.io.

 The number of simultaneous api calls is controlled and limited by Logz.io.

 The number of total shared tokens in account is limited by by Logz.io.